martinmagala/GPT4-hack/README.md

 ## 🚀 How to Get Started

-To explore JOBEASE.AI and its functionalities:
+To explore CogniSmile and its functionalities:
 1. Clone the repository.
 2. Install necessary dependencies .
 3. Follow instructions in the documentation to run the platform locally  .